from datetime import datetime

 import seaborn as sns

-from matplotlib import __version__ as mpl_version
+from matplotlib import __version__ as mpl_versionprint(sys.version)

 print("numpy", np.__version__)